braymaekers/ngdw-etl/ETL_TO_DO.md

 	???
 Since when they are ran seperate, V_RESTART would also be set, same as for combined proces

 ## Proper local environment setup
-* Linux VM per developerPentaho
+* VM per developer --> Ellis mentioned this will be a windows machine
 * Correct Pentaho version
 * DB2 database that hosts the DWH
-* Will oracle be used for pdi_logging and pdi_control?
+* Oracle be used for pdi_logging and pdi_control, Ellis mentioned the lab environment will not have Oracle

-## Adding proper error handling to the ETL framework
+## Adding proper Write to log + error handling to the ETL framework
 * Making sure it leaves a good trace when something goes wrong
+* Making the log more debuggable

 ## Updating ETL framework scripts to shell